 - Where will my donation go?
 All donations support the Wayne State University general scholarship fund and the Helping Individuals Go Higher (HIGH) program, which provides assistance to students whose unstable housing situations threaten their dreams of earning a degree.

 - How can I make a donation?
 You can make a donation online using Warrior Funder, Wayne State University's official crowdfunding platform.
-You can also choose to make a donation during registration.
+If you are riding, you can also choose to make a donation during the registration process.
 All donations are tax-deductible.

 - Are there incentives for donating or fundraising?
 Yes!
 In addition to the gratitude of the entire Wayne State community, there are incentives for individuals who reach fundraising goals.
 We're pleased to offer the following incentives for individuals who donate certain amounts before 11:59 p.m. on Saturday, Aug.
 24:

 - $75: A customized Baroudeur sport water bottle

 - $150: A registration for next year's Baroudeur

 - $250: A guided cycling tour of Detroit

 - $1,000: Lunch with President Wilson

 Please note that the incentive prizes are cumulative, meaning that if you raise $250, you will receive the guided tour, registration for next year's event and the water bottle.

 - Is my donation and/or registration fee tax-deductible?
 If so, when will I receive a tax receipt?

 Donations are tax-deductible; you will receive an emailed receipt within 24 hours of making a donation online.
 If you mail a check or donate in person, you will receive a tax receipt in 7 to 10 business days.
 Your registration fee is not tax-deductible.